 November 29 2013 marks the first anniversary of the publication of Lord Justice Leveson's report into press standards.
 The Leveson Inquiry revealed a pervasive culture of mutual interest between the press and politicians.
 It exposed how politicians attempt to gain favour with press proprietors, just as newspaper owners expect access and influence to senior political players.
 Unchecked media concentration over several decades has allowed some media groups to accumulate vast amounts of revenue and influence.
 One consequence of this has been the development of intimate relationships between political and media elites which, according to Lord Justice Leveson, 'has not been in the public interest', and which presents adverse consequences for ethical journalism and democracy.
-This culture of mutual interest between politicians and the press distorts democracy in two ways: first by restricting public debate to those agendas favoured by press elites; and second by failing to insulate government policy making from the private interests of media proprietors.
+Indeed, the Leveson Inquiry revealed a pervasive culture of mutual interest between the press and politicians which distorts democracy in two ways: first by restricting public debate to those agendas favoured by press elites; and second by failing to insulate government policy making from the private interests of media proprietors.